 Don’t use the No Contact Rule to:

-Break off a relationship for the first time.
-Do the decent thing woman!
-Unless the man is downright crazy or abusive, the first time you guys finish, a bit of an explanation wouldn’t go astray!
+Do the decent thing!
+Unless they’re downright crazy or abusive, for the first breakup, a bit of an explanation wouldn’t go astray!

-Playing games.
 Ladies, ladies, LADIES!
 Stop playing games because it will backfire, you will bite off more than you can chew, and you will falsely impact on the relationship.
 Pulling the NCR to test if he’s interested is childish, plus, if he is emotionally unavailable, he will blow hot and then blow cold when he’s comfy putting you right back to square one.

 Is the No Contact Rule permanent?

-Think of it like giving up smoking– It’ll hurt in the short-term and you’ll be tempted to light up a few times in the first few weeks, but after a while, you feel better than you expected and time is disappearing.
+Think of it like giving up smoking– it’ll hurt in the short-term and you’ll be tempted to light up a few times in the first few weeks, but after a while, you feel better than you expected and time is disappearing.

 Move on ladies and learn to let go!
-If you had to do the NCR in the first place, it’s in recognition of the fact that he didn’t treat you well, he didn’t respect your previous wishes to leave you alone to get on with your life, and he didn’t respect your wishes when you said ‘I’ll call you, don’t call me’.
+If you had to do NC in the first place, it’s in recognition of the fact that he didn’t treat you well, he didn’t respect your previous wishes to leave you alone to get on with your life, and he didn’t respect your wishes when you said, ‘I’ll call you.
+Don’t call me’.

 In Part 3, I will put the definitive list of the best ways to cut the contact, including some suggested by readers.
 If you have any suggestions or real life tales of cutting contact, don’t forget to include them in the comments box.